 They are also important plants for pot growing.
 They have a fibrous root-system that means they can grow for many years in large pots, and there is something very special about a gorgeous camellia bush in full flower, standing in a beautiful pot on a terrace or patio.
 You can even grow them on a balcony, if you have no garden, so camellia flowers really are something everyone can enjoy.

-While most camellias are dense and upright, some, the sasanqua camellias, are more open in form, with the branches arching over under the weight of the blooms.
+While most camellias are dense and upright, some, like the Sasanqua Camellias, are more open in form, with the branches arching over under the weight of the blooms.
 Some of these can be spread out to grow on a fence or wall, meaning they can be grown behind lower plants without taking up any significant extra space at all.

 Growing Camellia Bushes